Theft of Copper wire

 Robbery

-At approximately 7:18pm officers responded to a report of a robbery at TJ’s Grocery located at 290 Main Ave.
-A man entered the store wearing a black mask and immediately approached the counter area and demanded cash and cigarettes while threatening the employee with a knife.
+At approximately 7:18 p.m. on November 11, officers responded to a report of a robbery at TJ’s Grocery located at 290 Main Ave.
+A man entered the store wearing a black mask, immediately approached the counter area and demanded cash and cigarettes while threatening the employee with a knife.
 The suspect left the store on foot after receiving a quantity of cigarettes and cash.
-Responding officers assisted by K9 searched the area with negative results.
+Responding officers assisted by K9 searched the area but were unable to locate the suspect.
 The employee was not injured.

 The suspect is described as a white male, approximately 5’9” to 6’ tall, wearing a black mask, a gray sweater with gray hood and a black vest overtop and Jeans.
 He was carrying an over the shoulder duffle bag.